thatcherfreeman/thatcherfreeman.github.io/_projects/2-utility-dctls.md

 ---
 title: Utility DCTLs
 subtitle: Library of useful DCTLs and Fuses
-description: This is a repository of DCTLs and Fuses that we have developed and released open source
+description: This is a repository of DCTLs and Fuses that we have developed and released open source.
 featured_image: /images/projects/utility-dctls/dctls_image_thumbnail0000.jpg
 ---